Saxenda Review: Are Weight Loss Injections Safe?

 "Just finished my 3rd week on Saxenda, about to start the 2.4 dose tomorrow.
 Result - nothing.
 No side effects eg. nausea, diarrhoea, stomach pains, dizziness.
 Just nothing.
 No weight loss except one pound."

 We don't want to discredit this second patient's experience, but we do want to note that the weight loss results they experienced are actually relatively favorable.
-One pound weight loss in three weeks equates to an annualized weight loss of 17 pounds which would be significant.
+One pound of weight loss in three weeks equates to a potential annualized weight loss of 17 pounds, which would be significant.